-around and say, "See what a good actor I am."
+around and say, "See what a good actor

-Q UITE a Hollywood character is an old man who goes about leading a huge police dog.
+QUITE a Hollywood character is an old man who goes about leading a huge police dog.
 Choosing a propitious moment when he can draw a crowd, he gives his dog the command to attack him.
 Man and dog roll on the ground as if in mortal combat.
 To the dog it's play.
 To the man a possibility of obtaining work.